 Why is Strikingly a good alternative?
 If all you want to do is build a single-page site, Strikingly is the ideal choice.

 One.com is most commonly known for domains and web hosting.
 However, they also have a website builder as part of their services.
 It rates pretty well, with the most basic offering being very low-priced.
 It offers value for money if you’re looking for ease of use.

 Here is the pricing:

-- The Starter tier costs $2.45 a month and caters to sites with fewer than five pages
+- The Starter tier is free and caters to sites with fewer than five pages

-- The Premium tier costs $7.48 a month and allows a maximum of 200 pages.
+- The Premium tier is free for the first year.
+After the promotion period, the cost is $7.49 a month and allows a maximum of 200 pages.
 It also includes backups.

 - Reasonable Pricing – If you have a simple site, then you will get great value for money.

 - The Website Templates Are Responsive – All the templates are mobile-ready and look pretty decent.

 - Plans Include Email – All plans include an email address with your domain name.

 - There Are Page Limits – Each plan limits the total number of pages you can have on your site, meaning you will have to upgrade to add more pages.